 Where Do Birds Like to Nest?

-Different birds thrive in different home environments.
+Different birds prosper in different home environments.
 Pigeons and house sparrows thrive off of scraps and frequent more urban home environments.
 Birds can also make themselves at home in vents, gutters on rooftops and in trees near houses.
 Certain birds also enjoy making their homes in chimneys, underneath houses and in light fixtures.

 How to Get Rid of Birds

 Getting rid of them can be complicated.
-Some birds are part of protected species lists and, depending on where you live, if a bird has built a nest and laid eggs (especially if the bird is native to your area), it may be illegal for you to disturb their nest.
+Some birds are part of protected species lists and, depending on where you live, if a bird has built a nest and laid eggs (especially if the bird is native to your area), it may be illegal for you to disturb its nest.
 Your best bet for getting rid of the birds without breaking any laws is to wait until a bird's young have hatched and left the nest, which is usually two to three weeks after hatching.
 Once you've ensured that you can remove the birds without running into a legal landmine, there are a few ways to safely and humanely get birds away from your home:

 - Make loud noises to drive birds away from your home.
 For example, use the blast of a propane cannon, which will frighten them.